-The long-term trend for water temperature was generally flat and the 2019 season average was right on track.
+The long-term trend for water temperature was very slightly upward and the 2020 season average was right on track.
 Water temperature is dependent upon air temperatures and the dates selected for testing.
 For that reason, LakePro tried to select similar dates for testing each year.
 The primary concern with warmer water temperatures decreasing oxygen solubility.